 The Papers of Abraham Lincoln: Legal Documents and Cases, 4 vols.
 (University of Virginia Press, 2008) The first chapter, "In re Bryant et al," in Volume 2 by Christopher Schnell is the best description of the trial to date.
 The multi-volume set is expensive, so check for it on interlibrary loan.
-An Honest Calling: The Law Practice of Abraham Lincoln by Mark E. Steiner Northern Illinois University Press (August 31, 2006) Another excellent resource about Lincoln and this trial from the viewpoint of how it connects in Lincoln's career.
-This book is also available on interlibrary loan.

 Lincoln Apostate: The Matson Slave Trial by Charles R. McKirdy University Press of Mississippi, 2011.